vbookshelf/How-to-Add-Arduino-Tool-Calls-to-Ai-Chat/README.md

 # Add Arduino Tool Calls to Ai Chat

-The attached notebook and Arduino code is simple example that shows how to connect Python code running in a local Jupyter Notebook to an Arduino.
+The attached notebook and Arduino code is a simple example that shows how to connect Python code running in a local Jupyter Notebook to an Arduino.
 This setup gives a user the ability to tell AI chat agents to take actions in the real world e.g. switch on a light.
 It's also an easy and low-cost way to add GPIO pins to a Mac or PC.

 This example will help you to quickly grasp the fundamentals of connecting AI to the physical world.